 Studies of RNA-related processes encompass the ribosome, RNA processing and decay, RNA silencing and riboswitches.
 Investigators are utilizing single-molecule methods to monitor conformational and compositional processes on the ribosome that regulate protein synthesis, and x-ray crystallography to investigate the structures and functions of the major macromolecular machines that act on RNA.
 These include the mRNA capping apparatus, the eleven-subunit exosome RNA-decay particle and the Argonaute RNA silencing complex.

 Ph.D. students are admitted to the Biochemistry and Structural Biology program through the BCMB Allied program.
 Applicants are not required to take the take the Graduate Record Examination (GRE).
-The program encourages - but does not require - applicants to take the GRE Advanced Test in biology, chemistry, biochemistry, or cell and molecular biology.
 Applicants whose native language is not English are required to take the TOEFL examination.

 All applications must be submitted online.